Helsinki - Tallinn Ferry Guide 2024

 Eckerö Line is also a Finnish company from the Åland Islands.
 It operates two ferries between Helsinki and Tallinn: m/s Finlandia and m/s Finbo.

-M/S Finlandia travels from Helsinki centre to Tallinn two to three times a day and the travel time is 2 hours and 15 minutes.
-The ferry concentrates more on the relaxing cruising atmosphere which makes it popular, especially among Finns who just want to relax by having a nice day cruise to Tallinn and back.
-M/S Finlandia is not the most modern but well-renovated ferry.
-It is almost the same size as the competitors’ ferries and is also able to operate even in extreme weather conditions.
+M/S Finlandia travels from Helsinki centre to Tallinn two to three times a day, and the travel time is 2 hours and 15 minutes.
+The ferry concentrates more on the relaxing cruising atmosphere, which makes it popular, especially among Finns who want to relax by having a lovely day on a cruise to Tallinn and back.
+M/S Finlandia is not the most modern ferry, but it is well-renovated.
+It is almost the same size as the competitors’ ferries and can operate even in extreme weather conditions.

 M/S Finbo travels from Vuosaari to Tallinn three times a day.
 This cargo ship is meant mainly for cargo and passengers travelling in their cars.
 Vuosaari Harbour is far from the Helsinki Centre.